 Denise J. Gregory

-Director of Diversity and Intercultural Initiatives, Assistant Professor of Chemistry
+Assistant Provost for Diversity and Intercultural Initiatives and Assistant Professor

 In her role as Director of Diversity and Intercultural Initiatives, Denise J. Gregory oversees University-wide efforts that assist the Provost in developing, implementing and monitoring programs and processes that promote and sustain diversity, equity, and respect throughout Samford University.
 The Office of Diversity and Intercultural Initiatives has developed program initiatives to educate the University community on cultural events including Heritage Month Speaker Series, IMPACT peer mentoring program, and increase the amount of outreach programming in the minority community.